fpereiracalvo/fjv-modules/README.md

                 var result = moduleFactory.Run(auxArgs, file);

-                //do something with the result or nothing.
+                // do something with the result or nothing.
             }

-            //is possible return a null content.
+            // it is possible return a null content. return null;
-            return null;
         }
     }
 }
 ```

-As you can see, it's possible run the ModuleFactory inside with other assembly or assemblies with a new modules group.
+As you can see, it's possible run the ModuleFactory inside the same or other assemblies that has new modules group.

 Enjoy!